Starlight Express: Mexico City (1997–1998)

-Wembley (2024–present)
+Wembley (2024–2026)

 Starlight Express returned to London in summer 2024.
 The new production, directed by Luke Sheppard began previews at Starlight Auditorium at Troubadour Wembley Park Theatre on 8 June with official opening 30 June 2024.
 The design team included Tim Hatley (set), Andrzej Goulding (video), Gabriella Slade (costumes), and Howard Hudson (lighting).
 The production introduces Jeevan Braich as Rusty, Kayna Montecillo as Pearl, Jade Marvin as Momma McCoy, Jaydon Vijn as Hydra, Al Knott as Greaseball, Eve Humphrey as Dinah, Tom Pigram as Electra, Renz Cardenas as Tassita and Ashlyn Weekes as Belle.

 Greaseball is portrayed as female, Electra uses they/them pronouns, Poppa is changed to Momma and is played by the same actor as plays Control's mother in the first scene.
 Control is played by a child actor.
 A script change is that Rusty now wins, with Hydra, by making steam from hydrogen (rather than coal).
-This is in a new number "Hydrogen" by Lloyd Webber and Stilgoe).
+This is in a new number "Hydrogen" by Lloyd Webber and Stilgoe.
 A cast recording was released in November 2024.

+It had its final performance on the 3rd of May 2026.